Discussions of public

-schooling encourages solemnity but discourages seriousness.
+schooling are usually solemn but they seldom are serious.
 Most of what is

-said is a stew of wishful thinking seasoned with outright lies.
+said is a stew of wishful thinking seasoned with a sprinkle of lies.
 So let’s

-be novel and take a rational approach governed by simple truths.
+be novel and take a rational approach based on simple truths.

 of themselves.
 Others see them as valuable

-such as a scholarship or admission to a favorite school.
-In any case youngsters who regard grades as valuable will work to achieve them.
+because it pleases their parents.
+Still others see them as means to other ends, such as a scholarship or admission to a favorite school.
+And for many, it's all of the above.
+In any case, youngsters who regard grades as valuable, will work to achieve them.

 But

-some youngsters regard grades as valueless.
-They see no connection between
+some youngsters regard good grades as valueless.
+Sometimes, even undesirable.
+(Good grades might make them a target for their peers.)
+They see little or no connection between

-them and any future they imagine for themselves.
-Also some parents could care
+what they get and any future they imagine for themselves.
+In addition, some parents couldn't care

 less about their children’s grades.
 (Read Claude Brown’s biography, Man Child